-Likewise, if the auxiliary performance objective of the configurations in the population shrinks into a range that is tiny compared to its true objective scale in the whole search space (while the target performance objective does not), then the auxiliary objective of configurations in the population after the normalization will be very close.
-Here, the target performance objective will play a dominant role, and all the configurations are highly likely comparable in terms of Pareto dominance in the MMO model (\textbf{Remark 7}).
-Figure~\ref{fig:lrzip-old} gives such an example, where we illustrate an intermediate population of MMO model (with the normalization from the FSE work) during the tuning for \textsc{LRZIP}.
-As can be seen from Figure~\ref{fig:lrzip-old}b, since the range of auxiliary performance objective in the population becomes ``very small'' (around $[1.03\times10^4ms, 1.3\times10^4ms]$), compared to the objective scale ($[10^4ms, 1.7\times10^6ms]$, after the normalization the auxiliary performance objective's values become tiny, condensing in the range of $[0, 1.7\times10^{-3}]$ only.
-This leads to all the configurations in the population being either dominating or dominated by each other within the transformed space of our MMO model (Figure~\ref{fig:lrzip-old}c), which effectively means that the problem degenerates to the original single-objective problem, where the configurations are discriminative virtually based on their target performance objective (thus easily being trapped in local optima).
+Figure~\ref{fig:storm-old} gives yet another example, where we visualize an intermediate population of MMO model (with the FSE normalization) during the tuning for system \textsc{Storm/WC}.
+As can be seen in Figure~\ref{fig:storm-old}b, since the range of the target performance objective (latency) in the population becomes ``very small'' (around $[95ms, 1800ms]$), compared to the objective scale ($[3ms, 55209ms]$), after the normalization the values of the target performance objective become tiny, condensing in the range of $[0, 0.03]$ only.
+The auxiliary performance objective (throughput), in contrast, are more evenly spread over the range of $[0,1]$ after the normalization.
+As with our analysis, this can lead to all the configurations in the population being nondominated to each other within the transformed MMO space (Figure~\ref{fig:storm-old}c).
+Unfortunately, all configurations in the population being nondominated is detrimental to the search since there is no selection pressure (i.e., discriminative power); everyone is incomparable even the one with the best target performance objective.